dotnet/docs/docs/azure/sdk/unit-testing-mocking.md

 ---

 Some services also support using the <xref:Azure.Response%601> type, which is a class that contains a model and the HTTP response that returned it.
-To create a test instance of `Response<T>` use the static `Response.FromValue` method:
+To create a test instance of `Response<T>`, use the static `Response.FromValue` method:

 ## [Moq](#tab/moq)